 Change in Control Agreements.
 The possibility of a change in control can create uncertainty and generate questions among management that may result in the departure or distraction of management personnel to the detriment of the Company and its shareholders.
 Accordingly, the Committee and the board of directors have taken steps to both minimize the risk that our officers will depart prior to a change in control, and to reinforce and encourage the continued attention and dedication of officers to their assigned duties without distraction in circumstances arising from the possibility of a change in control.
-The board of directors believes it important, in the event we or our shareholders receive a proposal for transfer of control, that our officers be able to continue their management responsibilities without being influenced by the uncertainties of their personal situations.
+The board of directors believes it important that our officers be able to continue their management responsibilities without being influenced by the uncertainties of their personal situations when faced with a potential transfer of control.
 The board of directors authorized change in control agreements for all of our officers.